kgogov/sapui5-walkthrough/readme.md

 * As per SAPUI5 convention uncompressed source files end with `*-dbg.js`
 * Define the routing configuration in the descriptor
 * Add a path to go back to the parent page when the history state is unclear.
+* Put custom controls in the `control` folder of your app.

 ## Framework specifics